GSA/site-scanning-documentation/scans/candidate-scans.md

 * Social media pages: Uncover agency's social media pages for inclusion in the [U.S. Digital Registry](https://digital.gov/services/u-s-digital-registry/).
 * HTML Metadata: Uncover HTML metadata, which could help to populate sub-domain scanning capabilities.
 * Others from https://policy.cio.gov/.
+* Contact information for a website (beyond perhaps what can be found on the [dotgov whois page](https://domains.dotgov.gov/dotgov-web/registration/whois.xhtml))
 * Find phone numbers and email addresses on a page.
 * Similar to services like siteimprove (used by gsa.gov team).
 * More from [thinking about involved javascript](https://timkadlec.com/remembers/2020-04-21-the-cost-of-javascript-frameworks/)